How much does carpet cleaning cost?Get a free quote now

 Deep clean or standard clean?
 Any stains?

 Any issues with access? (e.g. upstairs or in an apartment)

 Is the job likely to be challenging or time-consuming?

 The more info you include, the easier it’ll be for your carpet cleaner to price up the job and make you an offer.
 Plus, they’ll refer to the info in your listing when they arrive to complete the task.

-Example carpet cleaning quotes from Airtasker
+Example carpet cleaning listings from Airtasker

 Need some inspiration to help you create your listing?
 Here are some examples of carpet cleaning tasks our members have posted (and successfully completed).

 Need a reliable Airtasker to help clean my 1 bedroom apartment carpets only.